toptal126/SolOrnament/README.md

+# Wallet Scanner

+A simple React + TypeScript app to scan Solana wallet balances and show their USD value.

+## Features
+- Enter multiple Solana wallet addresses (one per line)
+- Fetches and displays SOL balances for each address
+- Fetches real-time SOL price from CoinGecko and shows USD value for each wallet
+- Export results to CSV
+- Dark/Light theme toggle

+## Getting Started
+1. Clone the repo
+2. Install dependencies: `yarn install` or `npm install`
+3. Set your Solana RPC URL in `.env` as `VITE_SOLANA_RPC_URL`
+4. Run the app: `yarn dev` or `npm run dev`

+## API Used
+- [CoinGecko Simple Price API](https://www.coingecko.com/en/api/documentation) for real-time SOL/USD price

+## License
+MIT

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.